Jailed for a video mocking Egypt’s president, director Shady Habash dies in custody

 “The Egyptian artist, Shady Habash, has died in prison after two years of unlawful detention, because of a song,” tweeted Ahmed Ezzat, a human rights lawyer and former Amnesty International researcher.
 “Calling on the authorities to release all detainees now does not concern only the opposition or activists.
 Anyone can be the next victim.”

-Habash’s death comes amid growing concerns of the coronavirus spreading inside Egypt’s prisons and detention facilities.
-The U.N. human rights office estimates Egypt holds more than 114,000 inmates in a system that is “overcrowded, unsanitary, and suffer from a lack of resources” where “detainees are routinely denied access to adequate medical care and treatment.”
+Habash’s death comes amid growing concerns of the novel coronavirus spreading inside Egypt’s prisons and detention facilities.
+The U.N. human rights office estimates Egypt holds more than 114,000 inmates in a system that it says is overcrowded, unsanitary and suffering from a lack of resources where “detainees are routinely denied access to adequate medical care and treatment.”

 Habash and a co-worker, Mustafa Gamal, were arrested in March 2018 after directing a music video for the song “Balaha” that mocked President Abdel Fatah al-Sissi.
-The title refers to a character in a popular Egyptian movie who is considered a repetitive liar — and the implication that Sissi is like that character.
-Sung by Ramy Essam, who is in exile in Sweden, the tune denounced Sissi’s rule.
+The title refers to a character in a popular Egyptian movie who is considered a repetitive liar — and the implication is that Sissi is like that character.
+Sung by Ramy Essam, who is in exile in Sweden, the tune denounces Sissi’s rule.

-After their arrest, Essam publicly said the two men had nothing to do with song’s content or message.
-But they were charged with spreading false news and being a member of a terrorist network.
+After their arrest, Essam publicly said the two men had nothing to do with the song’s content or message.
+But they were charged with spreading false news and being members of a terrorist network.

-Under Sissi, considered the most authoritarian ruler in Egypt’s modern history, dozens of artists, novelists, poets and activists have been jailed for trying to undermine Sissi or the country’s image.
+Under Sissi, considered the most authoritarian ruler in Egypt’s modern history, dozens of artists, novelists, poets and activists have been jailed for trying to undermine Sissi or harm the country’s image.

 “[Habash] was one of the kindest and most chivalrous,” Essam wrote on his Facebook page on Saturday.
 “He never hurt anyone.”